ibm-cloud-docs/transit-gateway/add-prefix-filters.md

    ```
    {: pre}

-For more information, see [Removes a prefix filter from Transit Gateway Connection](/apidocs/transit-gateway#delete-transit-gateway-connection-prefix-filter) in the Transit Gateway API reference.
+For more information, see [Remove prefix filter from Transit Gateway connection](/apidocs/transit-gateway#delete-transit-gateway-connection-prefix-filter) in the Transit Gateway API reference.
 {: note}

 ## Creating and deleting prefix filters with Terraform